pmchatterjee98/reminder-as-a-service/replit.md

 - **Smart Contact Management:** Contact information pulled from user profile - no duplicate entry needed when creating reminders.
 - **12-Hour Time Format:** Intuitive time input using Hour (1-12), Minute (00-59), and AM/PM selectors with exact minute precision.
 - **Horizontal Action Buttons:** Complete, Edit, and Delete buttons displayed below each task with proper spacing to prevent text wrapping.
-- **Editable Profile:** Users can update all personal information (name, username, email, phone, WhatsApp) and notification preferences directly from the Profile page.
+- **Editable Profile & Settings:** Users can update all personal information (name, username, email, phone, WhatsApp) and notification preferences from both Profile and Settings pages.
 All changes are validated, encrypted, and persisted to the database with comprehensive error handling.
+Data persistence verified across page refreshes.
 - **Mobile Browser Alarms:** Real-time browser notifications for tasks due within 24 hours on mobile and desktop.
 Users enable via Settings → Mobile Alarms.
 Notifications appear 1 hour before task due time (or immediately if less than 1 hour remaining) with vibration alerts, priority indicators, and task details.
 Works while app is open in a browser tab.
 Automatically re-schedules on tab focus.

 **Mobile Support:**